-It is important for your weld that you have the right setting for your welding wire.
-As you may well find the welding arc fails to form, or you have a really poor weld at the end.
+It’s important for your weld that you’ve the right setting for your welding wire.
+As you may well find the welding arc fails to form.
+Or you’ve a really poor weld at the end.

-Flux core only welders only use flux core welding wire and will be designed and manufactured set to DCEN when you buy.
+Flux core only welders only use flux core welding wire and will be made and manufactured set to DCEN when you buy.

-It is worth noting some exceptions to the above.
+It’s worth you noting some exceptions to the above.

 Not all Flux core wire is welded with a DCEN setting.